-2.1.17 Ensure NIS Server is not installed (Automated)
+2.2.17 Ensure NIS Server is not enabled (Scored)

 The Network Information Service (NIS) (formally known as Yellow Pages) is a client-server directory service protocol for distributing system configuration files.
 The NIS server is a collection of programs that allow for the distribution of configuration files.